subfuzion/fargate-chat/README.md

 ![security group](./img/security-service.png)

 Change the type from **_HTTP_** to **_custom TCP_** and set the port to 6379.
-In this demo I've allowed access from everywhere for ease and speed but in a real deployment you'd lock this down, luckily its in the private subnet so none routable from the internet.
+I'm now going to lock redis down so only hosts in my network can access it by setting the source to 10.0.0.0/16.
+I recommend that if you do this in production you can go even further and create tighter security group rules.

 Set: